romanokeser/A-star-algorithm-in-Unity/README.md

 - optimization of the code
 - adding *content* and fixing grammar mistakes in the report
-- implementing this algorithm into a game.
+- implementing the algorithm into a game

 # Want to contribute?